Updated: Jul 3

 I give my dogs frozen Kongs stuffed with food when the weather doesn’t allow for walks or other outdoor activities, and it keeps them busy for 20 minutes or so.
 But my dogs are pros at getting all the food out.
 A novice dog with less practice could be engaged for as long as 45 minutes.
-Living in Wisconsin between freezing cold and snowstorms in the winter, and excessively hot and humid days in the summer, I have a lot of days where giving my dogs a Kong is a great option.
+Living in Wisconsin between freezing cold and snowstorms in the winter, and excessively hot and humid days in the summer, there are a lot of days where giving my dogs a Kong to occupy their time is a great option.

 Additionally as I work from home and conduct Zoom calls, it works well to hand out Kongs before I start my meetings with clients as it keeps them busy and lets me focus on the call.
 It’s also a fantastic diversion for when you have visitors to your house.
 If your dog tends to resource guard items either have your dog work on their Kong in another room, or make sure your guests are told to leave the dog alone as long as he’s got the Kong.